Jesus0204/automata/README.md

 (^ $T)((hali (as|n))|(inco)|(engwa)|(uilë))$

 ## Implementation
-For me to implement my lexical analysis I used the automaton to create a Knowledge base in Prolog.
+I used the automaton to create a Knowledge base in Prolog to implement my lexical analysis.
 The knowledge base has the initial state, the next state, and the symbol that moves from one state to the other.
 This is modeled in the following way:
 ```prolog
 move(initial_state, next_state, symbol).
 ```